 Today I want to talk about a crucial topic in our training-optimization.
 We all have a limited amount of time: our lives go fast, and our projects are broad.
 Unless you want to dedicate fully to strength training, at some point you are going to be faced with the decision of what to focus on and what to sacrifice.
 This is also important because we know that training is only one part of life: we want to be complete humans, not specialized gymnasts nor even “movers”.
 Training minimalism is a must for someone committed with the big picture.

 So, as you can see, this topic is of great importance.
 As such, this article looks to analyze what are the main strength movements that are the best, in my opinion, to focus on.
 I want this to be a opinion with arguments, which is why I’m going to analyze certain companies in the movement world that have tried to reduce strength training to certain movements, to see what’s common to them.

-Gymnastics Bodies has the following strength courses: Foundation, Rings, Handstand and Fundamentals.
+Gymnastics Bodies has the following strength courses: Building the Gymnastics Body, Foundation, Rings, Handstand and Fundamentals.

 Foundation->You develop the Front lever, Planche, Manna, Side lever, Single leg squat, Hollow back press and Rope climb.

 Rings->In Rings 1 you develop the Back lever, Muscle up and Rings support.
 I would say in the other courses they will go for different rolls, kips, transitioning skills (muscle ups, elevator, pelican) and straight arm elements (press to handstand, iron cross, maltesse, inverted iron cross and maybe victorian)